oversword/test/README.md

 ```lua
 if not minetest.global_exists('test') then return end
 ```
-Add this mod as an optional dependency to you mod in `mod.conf`
+Add this mod as an optional dependency to your mod in `mod.conf`
 ```conf
 optional_depends = test
 ```